 "Well, that's what engagements are about, aren't they?"

 "Not with that lot over the NAAFI.
 They get engaged because they think it gives them licence to have sex with you.
 Freddie's roommate has been engaged four times."

 "We're trying to arrange it for June."

 "What, this June?"
-The grin on my face gave the answer.
+The grin on Jane’s face gave the answer.
 "Blimey, you'll be wed before me.
 Look, I don't want to sound bitchy, but you've not known him that long, are you sure about this?"